MaximumADHD/Roblox_0.3.368.0/README.md

 * **XIXi**: Provided missing features for the game join scripts.
 * **pizzaboxer**: Got the ThumbnailGenerator into a functional state and wrote documentation.
 * **Vulpovile**: Fixed player sounds and provided initial reconstructed files, announced the build's discovery to our Discord communities.

+>**Please do not contact any contributors for assistance in getting this to work.
+If you intend to mess with this build, you're on your own.
+We have done all that we can to provide enough information to people who have enough technical knowledge to get this up and running.**

 # IMPORTANT: Antivirus Disclaimer #